The BONEMORE study

 Training methods

-Participants train individually at an OsteoStrong studio in Solna, Sweden (one 20-minute session per week for nine months).
-Each session consists of (i) warm-ups (balance exercises) on a vibration platform and (ii) isometric exercises (static loading) on four devices.
-OsteoStrong staff members supervise the sessions.
+The participants trained individually at the OsteoStrong studio in Solna, Sweden (one 20-minute session per week for nine months).
+Each session consisted of warm-up exercises on a vibration platform (including balance training), and isometric exercises (static loading) in four machines.
+The training was supervised by training instructors.

-Here, participants train in groups (two 60-minute sessions per week for nine months).
+The participants train in a group, two 60-minute sessions per week, for nine months, at the Swedish School of Sport and Health Sciences (GIH).
 Each session consists of exercises based on current recommendations and previous research regarding exercise for osteoporosis.
 The sessions focus on strength, balance, coordination, mobility, and cardio fitness.
-The training is supervised by a naprapath/personal trainer and is conducted at Swedish School of Sport and Health Sciences (GIH).
+The training was supervised by a training instructor.

 Measuring instruments and outcome measures